jbasiglio/fueldb/README.md

 ### Download ###

-Check in the release section to download the latest version or find it [here](http://wonderfuel.io/fueldb/download.php).
+Check the release section to download the latest version or find it [here](http://wonderfuel.io/fueldb/download.php).

 ### Installing ###

-`npm install ws`
+`npm install`

 ### Configuration ###